mzman88/bamoe91-enablement-lab/README.md

 ### Sample project

 The project that we will be using is stored in the `C:/kogito-examples/kogito-quarkus-examples/jbpm-compact-architecture-example/` folder.
+In this project, a business process (defined as BPMN) and business rules (defined as DMN) can be found under the `src/resources` folder.

 The business process is a basic one detail a hiring process.
 The hiring process aims at identifying if a candidate is a good fit, following the given workflow: